pendusky/alx-low_level_programming/0x10-variadic_functions/README.md

 General

-What are variadic functions
+What are function pointers and how to use them

-How to use va_start, va_arg and va_end macros
+What does a function pointer exactly hold

-Why and how to use the const type qualifier
+Where does a function pointer point to in the virtual memory

 Copyright - Plagiarism